Birds of Prey

 One female arrived in April 2005 as a juvenile from the Carolina Raptor Center in Charlotte, NC.
 She has an elbow injury (cause unknown) that will not allow her left wing to extend fully.
 The other female arrived in May 2012 as an adult from Amicalola Falls State Park.
 She has nerve and tissue damage at her left wrist from an electrocution.

-He arrived at CNC in 2006 after being removed from his nest by some well-intentioned biologists who did not realize vultures often nest on the ground.
-This bird is imprinted (permanently bonded to humans) and cannot survive on its own.
+She arrived at CNC in 2006 as a chick several weeks after being removed from her nest by well-intentioned biologists who did not realize vultures often nest on the ground.
+This bird is imprinted (permanently bonded to humans) and cannot survive on her own.

 The female arrived in January 1989 with nerve damage to the right wing, rendering her incapable of full flight.